 Let $\mathsf{f}_{\hat{\thetabm}}$ be the pruned model.
-SPADE considers three distinct fine-tuning algorithms to minimize the performance loss between $\mathsf{f}_{\hat{\thetabm}}$ and $\mathsf{f}_{{\thetabm}}$.
+We consider three distinct fine-tuning algorithms to minimize the performance loss between $\mathsf{f}_{\hat{\thetabm}}$ and $\mathsf{f}_{{\thetabm}}$.
 Each fine-tuning method has unique applicability depending on the presence of the unpruned model and high-quality ground truth.

-\emph{(a)} \textbf{supervised (SV):} SV considers a training set consisting pairs of measurements and ground truth $\{\ybm_i, \xbm_i\}_{i=1}^N$, where $N$ denotes the total number of training samples.
+\emph{(a)} \textbf{supervised (SV):} SV considers a training set consisting of pairs of measurements and ground truth $\{\ybm_i, \xbm_i\}_{i=1}^N$, where $N$ denotes the total number of training samples.
 The loss function of SV minimizes the difference between the reconstruction of the pruned model and ground truth

-This training strategy is also the most common scheme for training CNNs for imaging inverses problem starting from scratch.
-Despite its effectiveness (see Sec.~\ref{sec:exp-mri}), SV relies on a collection of high-quality ground truth, which might not be always available in practice.
+This training strategy is also the most common scheme for training CNNs for imaging inverse problems starting from scratch.
+Despite its effectiveness (see Sec.~\ref{sec:exp-mri}), SV relies on a collection of high-quality ground truth, which might not always be available in practice.

 \emph{(b)} \textbf{school (SC):} SC considers a testing set of unseen measurements $\{\ybm_j\}_{j = 1}^M$ where $M$ denotes the total number of testing samples.
-The loss function of SC penalizes the discrepancy between outputs of pruned model and those of unpruned model
+The loss function of SC penalizes the discrepancy between the outputs of the pruned model and those of the unpruned model

 SC can be seen as a new branch of KD in imaging, where we transfer the ``knowledge'' from the unpruned model (\emph{teacher}) to the pruned model (\emph{student}).
 The reason why it is called school follows.
-Unlike SV, SC only requires the access of the pre-trained model.
+Unlike SV, SC only requires access to the pre-trained model.

 \emph{(c)} \textbf{self-supervised (SS):} Compared to SC, SS considers a particular case where the pre-trained models are unavailable for some reason (e.g., privacy).
 The key idea behind SS is to fine-tune $\mathsf{f}_{\hat{\thetabm}}$ using exclusively the testing set $\{\ybm_j\}_{j=1}^M$.
 Let $\Phi$ denote a certain group of transformations.
 The loss function of SS can be formulated as